By Dylan Brethour

-Ruby Cowling has followed up awards from the Bridport Prize to the London Short Story Prize, with her debut collection This Paradise.
+Ruby Cowling has followed up multiple short story awards with her debut collection This Paradise which is long-listed for the 2020 Orwell Political Fiction Prize.
 We talk to her about what makes a great short story, how to edit your own work, and why ‘bad’ writing is where good writing starts.

 What drew you to short stories as a genre?

 Once you get addicted as a reader, you can’t help but try them as a writer.
 It’s their sheer range of possibilities — they can do anything, in both form and content.
 I began reading them in a plain and sober attempt to ‘learn how to write’, but in fact they’ve taught me so much more about the possibilities of story, of literature, of art… and of humanity!
 So I got more than I bargained for there.

 Aside from the length, what makes short stories different from novels?

 They’re as different from novels as the violin is from the tympani, if I can use a musical analogy, which is why writing one does not train you to write the other, just as learning one instrument doesn’t train you to play another, beyond certain basic musical principles.
 The two forms have so many differences, e.g. of pacing, intensity of language, impact on the reader.
 Short stories can be extremely dark, in a way that novels can rarely sustain.
 Also, there’s no commercial pressure to write short stories…

 What are the qualities that make a good short story?